karllhughes/learn/_posts/2021-06-11-paying-freelance-writers.md

 #### **Advantages**

-*   **Works internationally: **Wire transfers allow you to send funds to anyone in any location.
+*   **Works internationally**: Wire transfers allow you to send funds to anyone in any location.
 If you are planning on hiring a freelance technical writer anywhere outside of the US, you can easily bypass ACH limitations with a simple wire transfer.
 *   **Online convenience**: Funds can be wired from your bank, grocery store, or even your home office.
 Chances are you won’t take more than a few minutes to get the job done.